sreerajjayaraj/player-status-modifier/README.md

 - `IncomingDamage.Enabled=1` or `IncomingDamage.Enable=1` enables incoming damage scaling against the resolved player target
 - `IncomingDamage.Multiplier` scales incoming negative player-health deltas when `IncomingDamage.Enabled=1`; it combines with `Health.ConsumptionMultiplier`, so the effective incoming-damage scale is `Health.ConsumptionMultiplier * IncomingDamage.Multiplier`

-Affinity fields:

-- `Multiplier` scales positive affinity/friendly deltas before the game commits the updated value
-- the hook rewrites the pending `record + 0x10` value using `old_value + floor((new_value - old_value) * multiplier)`
-- non-positive deltas are left untouched
-- the final value is clamped to the game-side cap (`100`)
-- `1.0` keeps affinity unchanged and skips installing the affinity hook entirely

 Mount fields:

 `Mount.LockValue` now sets the target health/stamina lock value and is clamped to each resolved mount stat maximum.
 The default `9999999` effectively means lock to max.
 - `Enabled=1` enables mount stat locking after the async resolver validates the current mount / dragon marker
 - `LockHealth=1` locks the resolved mount health entry to `LockValue`
 - `LockStamina=1` locks the resolved mount stamina entry to `LockValue`
 - `LockValue` is clamped to the stat max during write interception

-DragonLimit fields:

-- `roof_summon_experimental=1` enables the current roof / high-place summon experimental bypass; this is still a high-risk result-layer patch and is disabled by default
-- `village_summon=1` enables the village summon bypass by forcing the validated request into the downstream summon-rule chain
-- `cancel_restrict_flying=1` prevents the validated forced-dismount result from ejecting the player from the dragon while keeping manual dismount available
-- none of these dragon-limit edits become active until the mod has already captured the current player actor and player status marker at runtime

-Position height control fields:

-- `Enable=1` turns on the height-control hook and key listener
-- `Key` is a Windows virtual-key code, default `117` (`VK_F6`)
-- `Amplitude` is the amount added to the height axis per successful key-listener poll

-Position horizontal control fields:

-- `Enable=1` turns on horizontal movement scaling and its dedicated key listener
-- `Key` is a Windows virtual-key code, default `118` (`VK_F7`)
-- `Multiplier` scales only the per-update X/Z movement delta; `1.0` means no change

 ## Build